rickyseezy/gclone/README.md

 # gclone 🚀

-**gclone** is a production‑grade CLI that lets developers clone Git repositories using the correct SSH identity in one command.
+**gclone** is a CLI that lets developers clone Git repositories using the correct SSH identity in one command.
 If you juggle multiple Git accounts (work/personal/clients), gclone eliminates mistakes and saves time by selecting the right SSH host alias automatically. ⚡️

 ## Why gclone ✅